 How to schedule a tour

-Please look through our current calendar of scheduled tours, bottom of this page, to see when we have an opening that works for you.
-Once you have chosen a date, please send us an email or call the Conservatory at 530-752-0569.
+Please look through our current calendar of scheduled tours, below, to see when we have an opening that works for you and for us.
+Once you have chosen a date or alternate dates, please send us an email at firstname.lastname@example.org.
+Call the Conservatory at 530-752-0569 for any clarification after reviewing the information below.

 Touring the Conservatory

 We're normally open from 9am-5pm weekdays and sometimes on weekends for special events and scheduled tours.
-Drop in visitors are welcome.
-Our staffing is limited so call ahead 530-752-0569 or check our Tours calendar below to avoid those times or to schedule a tour.
+Drop in visitors and self guided "tours" are free and welcome.
+Our staffing is limited so call ahead 530-752-0569 or check our Tours calendar above to avoid those times or to schedule a tour.
 Guided tours are available by appointment only.
 Weekend tours are scheduled at the discretion of staff availability.
-Details for group tours are outlined below.
+Details for group tours are further outlined below.

 How long are the tours?

-Tours are about an hour long.
+Tours are about an hour long for most groups.
 We recommend a minimum of 45 minutes.
-Evening and weekend tours are possible if tour guides are available depending on staff availability.
-During the warm summer months, we recommend morning tours to minimize exposure to the "tropical climate" of the greenhouse.
+Evening and weekend tours are possible if tour guides are available.
+During the warm summer months, we recommend morning tours to minimize exposure to the "tropical climate" within the greenhouse (warm and humid).

 How much do tours cost?

-As of July 1, 2011 the cost is $6 per person for non UCD affiliated groups (payment via cash or check made out to UC Regents, no credit cards) and $4/person for UC Davis affiliated groups paying via recharge, with a minimum charge of $36/group.
+As of July 1, 2015 the cost for guided tours is $8 per person for non UCD affiliated groups (payment via cash or check made out to UC Regents, no credit cards) and $6/person for UC Davis affiliated groups paying via recharge, with a minimum charge of $72/group/tour guide.
 Parents and chaperones are currently free.
 Payment may be made by cash or check payable to UC Regents or via campus recharge.
 We are unable to take credit card payments.
 Payment should be presented before the tour unless prior arrangements are made, and a receipt will be provided.
+An Invoice can be provided if needed for your business office to print a check.

 Content is adjusted for age, experience, and interest.
 We convey the amazing diversity of plant adaptations via a multisensory hands-on tour through the 3,600 sq ft greenhouse.
 Form and function of plants from the world’s deserts, tropical forests, and carnivorous habitats are emphasized, along with plant interactions with insects and other organisms.